 In addition to work management, Uku offers billing features that can automatically generate and send invoices based on the data entered by you.
 Uku can also automate email communication with clients, allowing accountants to stay in touch without manual intervention.

 A convenient client base covers the need for a separate CRM app.
 All of your clients, documents, accesses, and notes are available in one place and accessible to anyone who needs them.
 In addition, you can communicate with your clients, send and receive documents, and assign tasks to your clients in Uku’s Client Portal.

-Sharing and managing files
+Sharing and managing files apps for accountants

 For decades, companies have handled their files on paper, which they combined into binders and stacked on bookshelves.
 Although the colourful display is fun, managing files online is much easier.